 Introduction to IoT Using Arduino Training Course

-The Internet of Things (IoT) is a network infrastructure that links physical objects and software applications through wireless connections, enabling them to communicate with each other and exchange data via the cloud.
+Internet of Things (IoT) is a network infrastructure that connects physical objects and software applications wirelessly, allowing them to communicate with each other and exchange data via the cloud.

-In this instructor-led, live training, participants will gain an understanding of the fundamentals of IoT as they work through the creation of an Arduino-based IoT sensor system.
+In this instructor-led, live training, participants will learn the fundamentals of IoT as they step through the creation of an Arduino-based IoT sensor system.

 By the end of this training, participants will be able to:

-- Comprehend the core principles of IoT, including its components and communication methods.
+- Understand the principles of IoT, including IoT components and communication methods.

-- Utilize Arduino communication modules to develop various types of IoT systems.
+- Use Arduino communication modules to build different types of IoT systems.

-- Connect an Arduino device to other devices via Wi-Fi.
+- Connect an Arduino to other devices through Wi-Fi.

-- Construct and deploy an IoT Sensor System.
+- Build and deploy an IoT Sensor System.

 - Interactive lectures and discussions.